 The lower tariff serves as two purposes.
 With the lower base, Trump can threaten to hike tariff again to force Beijing to negotiating table.
 Secondly, it can also help Republicans ahead of the midterm elections by making sure the tariff does not adversely affect US consumers’ spending ahead of the Christmas season.
 President Trump has already signaled that he will not back down on his threat.
 On Thursday, he tweeted:

 In previous weeks, there was some optimism in the market as Treasury Secretary Steve Mnuchin initiated a restart of trade talks with China.
 However, the latest action by President Trump has endangered the initiative as China threatened to decline participation.
 Even though China can’t retaliate Trump’s new tariffs due to the trade imbalance, Wall Street Journal suggests China can restrict sales of components and materials to U.S manufacturer’s supply chain.
 This would potentially affect big U.S. multinational.
 Wall Street analysts have singled out Apple as especially vulnerable.

 Indeed Apple has finally expressed concern in its letter to the government on Sept 5.
-It said that the tariff can result in higher prices for its products as it covers a wide range of Apple products, as well as other materials Apple uses to make its products.
+It said that the tariff can result in higher prices for its products as it covers a wide range of their products.
 Those products include Apple Watch and AirPods.
-Below is a chart with consumer products Apple expects to be affected.
+Below is a chart with consumer products that Apple expects to be affected.

 AAPL Apple Daily Elliott Wave Analysis